Car bomb: Suicide usage

-As a booby trap

 Operation

 Car bombs and detonators function in a diverse manner of ways and there are numerous variables in the operation and placement of the bomb within the vehicle.
-Earlier and less advanced car bombs were often wired to the car's ignition system, but this practice is now considered more laborious and less effective than other more recent methods, as it required a greater amount of work for a system that could often be quite easily defused.
+Earlier and less advanced car bombs were often wired to the car's ignition system, but this practice is now considered more laborious and less effective than other more recent methods, as it requires a greater amount of work for a system that can often be quite easily defused.
 While it is more common nowadays for car bombs to be fixed magnetically to the underside of the car, underneath the passenger or driver's seat, or inside of the mudguard, detonators triggered by the opening of the vehicle door or by pressure applied to the brakes or accelerating pedals are also used.

 Bombs operating by the former method of fixation to the underside of the car more often than not make use of a device called a tilt fuse.
-A small tube made of glass or plastic, the tilt fuse is not dissimilar to a mercury switch or medical tablet tube.
+A small tube made of glass or plastic, the tilt fuse is similar in operation to a mercury switch or medical tablet tube.
 One end of the fuse will be filled with mercury, while the other open end is wired with the ends of an open circuit to an electrical firing system.
-Naturally, when the tilt fuse moves or is jerked, the supply of mercury will flow to the top of the tube and close the circuit.
-Thus, as the vehicle goes through the regular bumping and dipping that comes with driving over a terrain, the circuit is completed and the bomb or explosive is allowed to function.
+When the tilt fuse moves or is jerked, the supply of mercury will flow to the top of the tube and close the circuit.
+Thus, as the vehicle goes through the regular bumping and dipping that comes with driving over a terrain, the circuit is completed, and the explosive is detonated.

+Car bombs are effective as booby traps because they also leave very little evidence.
+When an explosion happens, it is difficult for forensics to find any evidence because things either denigrate or become charred.

 As a safety mechanism to protect the bomber, the placer of the bomb may rig a timing device incorporated with the circuit to activate the circuit only after a certain time period, therefore ensuring the bomber will not accidentally activate the bomb before they are able to get clear of the blast radius.